 After the 2000 Census, this long form became the ACS.
-Sent to approximately 3.5 million addresses per year, it is the largest household survey that the Census Bureau administers.
-Unlike census which is conducted once every ten years, ACS is conducted throughout the entire year, and while census is considered to be a snapshot of the population, ACS is much more like a video with its continually updated data.
+Sent to approximately 3.5 million addresses per year, it is the largest household survey administered by the Census Bureau.
+Unlike the census, which is conducted once every ten years, the ACS is conducted annually and throughout the entire year, and while the census is considered to be a snapshot of the population, the ACS is much more like a video with its continually updated data.

 How are ACS data collected?

-The Census Bureau selects a random sample of addresses to be included in the ACS, and mails questionnaires to approximately 295,000 addresses a month across the United States.
+The Census Bureau selects a random sample of addresses to be included in the ACS and mails questionnaires to approximately 295,000 addresses a month across the United States.
 ACS forms are not mailed to specific people, but rather to specific addresses.
 The sample is designed to ensure good geographic coverage and does not target individuals.
-The survey takes place all year and interviews, where necessary, are conducted by permanent staff – not the temporary workers who interview for decennial census.
+The survey takes place all year, and interviews, where necessary, are conducted by permanent staff – not the temporary workers who interview people for the decennial census.

-ACS comes in two releases: 1-year and 5-year estimates.
-3-year estimates have been discontinued in 2013.
+The ACS comes in two releases: 1-year and 5-year estimates.
+The 3-year estimates were discontinued in 2013.
 The 1-year file is released for areas of at least 65,000 in population, the 3-year file was released for areas of at least 20,000, and the 5-year file for all of the areas for which the long form was released (block-groups, tracts and higher).

-What data can you expect to find in ACS?
+What data can you expect to find in the ACS?

 What is the data used for?

-The ACS is taken every year, to provide more consistent ongoing information and to allow the census to focus on counting the population.
-These data are used by many public-sector, private-sector, and not-for-profit stakeholders to allocate funding, track shifting demographics, plan for emergencies, and learn about local communities.
+The ACS is taken every year to provide more consistent ongoing information and allow the census to focus on counting the population.
+This data is used by many public-sector, private-sector, and not-for-profit stakeholders to allocate funding, track shifting demographics, plan for emergencies, and learn about local communities.
 Businesses use ACS estimates to inform important strategic decision-making.
 For example, someone scouting a new location for an assisted-living center might look for an area with a large population of seniors and a large proportion of people employed in nursing occupations.
 If a person wants to see how they compare with their neighbors or find a new place to live, they can look to the ACS to provide a wealth of information.
-The ACS provides useful statistics about the median income of an area, the median age of the residents, the median house value, and monthly household expenses.
+The ACS provides useful statistics pertaining to the median income of an area, the median age of the residents, the median house value, and monthly household expenses.

-There are certain drawbacks that come with the data — for instance, the five-year file includes data from both before and after the financial crisis of 2007-08.
-As was the case with the long form, the community survey is a sample and so subject to sampling error.
+Certain drawbacks come with the data — for instance, the five-year file includes data from both before and after the financial crisis of 2007-08.
+As was the case with the long form, the community survey is a sample, and hence, subject to sampling error.
 The confidence interval is often expressed as percent or number plus or minus another number that defines the interval.
-On the other hand, the benefit is that even for small areas data never are more than a few years out of date.
-In sum, despite some differences between the American Community Survey and the old census long form data, the survey is in most ways superior.
-Not only is the data released more often and in a more timely fashion, but the numbers may be more accurate since the survey is conducted by a permanent interview staff.
+On the other hand, benefits include data—even for small areas—that is never more than a few years out of date.
+In conclusion, despite some differences between the American Community Survey and the old census long form data, the survey is in many ways far superior.
+Not only is the data released more often and in a more timely fashion, but the numbers may also be more accurate since the survey is conducted by a permanent interview staff.

 When to use 1-year, 3-year, or 5-year estimates

-The ACS provides many advantages over the information collected in the past through the decennial census long-form samples.
+The ACS provides many advantages over the information collected in the past through the decennial census long form samples.
 The main benefits of the ACS are timeliness and access to annual data.
-The ACS will deliver useful, relevant data, similar to data from previous census long forms, but updated every year instead of every 10 years.
+The ACS delivers useful, relevant data, similar to data from previous census long forms, but updated every year instead of every 10 years.
 However, the main challenge for ACS data users is understanding and using multiyear estimates.